carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {: .output}

-So downloading chunks of data using 4 worker gave a speed-up of almost 4 times (40.5 s vs 12.6 s)!
+So downloading chunks of data using 4 workers gave a speed-up of almost 4 times (40.5 s vs 12.6 s)!

 Let's now continue to the second step of the calculation.
 Note how the same syntax as for its serial version is employed
 for creating and applying the cloud mask.
 Only the raster saving includes additional arguments: